Russell-Waterhouse/blog/content/post/landmines.md

 This cult will read my take and say "good luck in your next career."
-To them I say, "good luck shipping anything that works when you've outsourced decision making to the technology that tells you to walk to the carwash."
+To them I say, "good luck shipping anything that works when you've outsourced decision making to the technology that tells you to walk to the car wash."

-These people were Crypto grifters before AI and they'll move on when the bubble pops.
+These people were crypto grifters before AI and they'll move on when the bubble pops.

 In healthy quantities, AI can be a useful tool.
 Just don't offload decision making and don't go crazy.
 If you want to see how I currently do that, read this post
 // TODO: link post here.

-## Minefield 2: SOLID, DRY, Clean Code, OO, GoF Design Patterns
+## Minefield 2: SOLID, DRY, Clean Code, OO, Gang of Four Design Patterns

 This one isn't a single thing, like AI psychosis, but it's more of a style of code that is pushed as a somewhat loosely cohesive unit.